 For example, if you accidentally set the wrong white balance or set your camera to an undesired preset you can easily correct colours and white balance afterwards in Lightroom.

-The idea behind shooting in RAW is that all the information captured by the sensor will be retained, which means your RAW files will be lossless and uncompressed files.
+The idea behind shooting in RAW is that all the information captured by the sensor will be retained.
+This means your RAW files will be lossless and uncompressed files.

 By comparison, JPEG files are compressed and often show posterisation because data is lost in the compression process.
 With every step of compression the image quality decreases.

-The only disadvantage of shooting RAW is that the image files will be really large, about 4-5 times larger than JPEGs, plus RAW files will fill your camera’s memory buffer up much faster when using continuous shooting mode.
+The only disadvantage of shooting RAW is that the image files will be really large, about 4-5 times larger than JPEGs.
+And RAW files will fill your camera’s memory buffer up much faster when using continuous shooting mode.

 Make sure you have a memory card that has enough room for all your RAW images and has a fast write speed (90MB/s or greater).

-If you do shoot RAW, white balance actually should not be as much of an issue since you can fine-tune the white balance for each individual image afterwards in Lightroom or Adobe Camera Raw.
+If you do shoot RAW, white balance actually should not be as much of an issue.
+You can fine-tune the white balance for each individual image afterwards in Lightroom or Adobe Camera Raw.

 Turn your camera’s built-in flash off.

-You will not need to use your on-camera flash while taking an image of a silhouette, because the idea behind creating a silhouette image is to take a photograph of a completely dark subject without any details and light on it.
+You will not need to use your on-camera flash while taking an image of a silhouette.
+The idea behind creating a silhouette image is to take a photograph of a completely dark subject without any details and light on it.

-If you shoot in automatic mode, your camera won’t know that you want to have your subject totally black on purpose, so your flash could suddenly pop up and fire in order to lighten the dark areas on your subject.
+If you shoot in automatic mode, your camera won’t know that you want to have your subject totally black on purpose.
+Your flash could suddenly pop up and fire in order to lighten the dark areas on your subject.

 Composing Your Silhouette Shot